Assault and Battery

 Defenses Against Assault and Battery Charges

-There are several defenses to the charge of Assault and Battery.
 The first major defense is called Accord and Satisfaction.
 This defense is available under §19.2-151 of the Virginia Code.
 The alleged victim may agree in writing to dismiss the charges upon agreement of the parties.
 Usually, this involves a financial settlement of damages.
 Accord and Satisfaction allows the existing arrest to be expunged from the record of the accused.
 It is not available when the Assault and Battery was against a law enforcement officer or a family or household member.

 Also, Assault and Battery charges may involve an affirmative plea of Self-Defense or Defense of Others.
 The defendant may assert this defense when he reasonably feared death or serious bodily injury to himself/herself or someone else in the immediate vicinity.
 The force used by the defendant must be in proportion to the threat presented by the alleged victim.
 This is a good defense in appropriate cases, and may result in dismissal of the charge.

 This defense exists If two people voluntarily enter into a fight of their own agreement.
 It is an uncommon defense, but one that is seen in the General District Court or Juvenile and Domestic Relations Court on occasion.
 Usually pops up when two people consent to resolve their differences in a physical altercation.